epfl-ada/ada-2024-project-dondata2025/docs/index.md

 Characters in movie genres often follow archetypes, including how they are named.
 Here are the most common names by genre.
 {% include top_10_names_by_genres.html %}
 ### Important characters
-Some characters retain the attention of spectators whereas others will be forgotten after a day.
-To account for this disparity and for simplicity, we decided to keep only the most important characters in every movie in the dataset.
+Some characters captivate the audience's attention, leaving a lasting impression, while others fade from memory within a day.
+To address this disparity and simplify our analysis, we decided to retain only the most important characters in each movie in our dataset.

-In order to measure character importance, we count the number of citation of their name in the summary of the movie and keep the most mentioned ones.
+To measure character importance, we counted the number of times their names appeared in the movie's summary and selected the most frequently mentioned ones.
+Below, we provide partial plot summaries of well-known movies such as Star Wars: Episode IV - A New Hope, Titanic, and Back to the Future.
+In each summary, we highlighted the characters' names as detected by our technique.

-**A VENIR : exemple avec les 2-3 persos d'un film connu, fourni par Coco**
+However, this method is not flawless.
+You may notice some undetected names (highlighted in red), particularly when they are highly fictional or unusual.

 {% include plots_carrousel.html %}